 Size Image Description Source

-Bolster 29k Bolster (ARS-38) underway during builders trials, San Francisco Bay, 20 May 1945 Courtesy John Ackerman
+Bolster 29k USS Bolster (ARS-38) underway during builders trials, San Francisco Bay, 20 May 1945 Courtesy John Ackerman

 via NAFTS